romeokienzler/TensorFlow/README.md

 # What's new in TensorFlow 2.x

 The following are all the changes coming in TensorFlow 2.x.
 Let's have a closer look at them:

-* Eager Execution / tf.function
+1 - Eager Execution / tf.function
-* Integration of the Keras API
+2 - Integration of the Keras API
-* Facilitated distributed training
+3 - Facilitated distributed training
-* TF Data
+4 - TF Data
-* TF SavedModel
+5 - TF SavedModel
-* TensorFlow Hub
+6 - TensorFlow Hub
-* TensorFlow Serving
+7 - TensorFlow Serving
-* TensorFlow Lite
+8 - TensorFlow Lite
-* TensorFlow.js
+9 - TensorFlow.js
-* Tidying up the API
+10 - Tidying up the API
-* The conversion tool
+11 - The conversion tool
-* Alternative variable scoping
+12 -Alternative variable scoping

 ## Eager Execution